greyblake/greyblake.github.com/source/_posts/2012-08-10-unexpected-ruby-behaviour.markdown

 ## Anchors ^ and $ do not mean a start and an end of a string

-Usually in script languages anchors `^` and `$` of regular expressions mean a start and an end of string accordingly.
+Most of script languages uses anchors `^` and `$` of regular expressions as a start and an end of string accordingly.
 But not in Ruby!
 In Ruby they are a start and an end of a **line**.
 See the difference: